dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-databricks-oauth.md

    - The refresh token time-to-live (TTL) in minutes.
 Default: 10080.
 4. Select **Generate a client secret**.
 Copy and securely store the client secret.
 The client secret will not be available later.

-You can use the following table to set up the redirect URLs for your application to help you get set up with Databricks OAuth with dbt Cloud:
+You can use the following table to set up the redirect URLs for your application with dbt Cloud:

 | Region | Redirect URLs |
 | ------ | ----- |